2024-09-06

 After I took 6.251, I looked for part-time programming jobs at MIT while I was a student.
 In 1963-1964 I had part-time work at MIT Project MAC, using CTSS, in Prof. Herb Teager's group.

-One thing we did was to write a memo describing the program, using RUNOFF, Jerry Saltzer's brand new facility for editing a document online with the time-sharing system and printing it out nicely formatted, with justified right margins.
+One thing we did was to write a memo describing the program, using TYPSET and RUNOFF, Jerry Saltzer's brand new facility for editing documents online with the time-sharing system and printing it out nicely formatted, with justified right margins.
+(These programs required a new CTSS file format, with 12-bit characters instead of 6-bit BCD.
+The CTSS supervisor, the 7750 terminal controller software, and a few CTSS command programs were modified to operate in either the standard 6-bit mode or the new 12-bit mode.)

 Noel and I spent many hours learning how FMS and CTSS worked.
 Part of the Michigan/MAD code was a replacement for the standard FORTRAN output formatter routine, (IOH).
 (Programs written in FAP (FORTRAN Assembly Program, the 7094 assembler) could use special characters, such as parentheses, in external names.
 I/O library routines were often given names that FORTRAN and MAD programs could not generate, to avoid name conflicts.)
 The MIT/Michigan version of (IOH) supported additional format codes used by the MAD language, and had other internal improvements over the IBM version.
 One change was to use the extra index registers that the 7094 had and the 7090 didn't.
 And buried deep in the code, there was the line of code